 With an old fisherman’s pub virtually on the beach, Pwllgwaelod’s pretty little cove was frequently used by smugglers.
-Pwllgwaelod is now a very popular beach, both for visitors and locals alike.
+Pwllgwaelod is now a very popular beach in Pembrokeshire, both for visitors and locals alike.

-Pwllgwaelod gives easy access to Pembrokeshire’s coastal path.
+Pwllgwaelod gives easy access to Pembrokeshire’s Coastal Path.
 For the keen walker, the path that leads around Dinas Island to Cwm yr Eglwys is a “must” – just over 3 miles.
-Alternatively, there is well-maintained level footpath which cuts back through the valley, a distance of approximately half a mile.
+Alternatively, there is a well-maintained level footpath that cuts back through the valley, a distance of approximately half a mile.

 The Coast Path surrounds a working farm of around 200 acres – mostly with sheep and cattle so please take care to keep dogs under control.